Five New Positive Cases Of COVID-19 Within Government Schools

 The latest available information is as follows:

 This is the fourth case identified within this school.
-28 individuals within the school setting (2 lunchtime staff members and 26 pupils) have been deemed to have been in close contact with the positive case and all have been instructed to self-isolate.
+24 individuals within the school setting (2 staff members and 22 pupils) have been deemed to have been in close contact with the positive case and all have been instructed to self isolate.

-These are the tenth, eleventh and twelfth cases identified within this school.
-0 individuals within the school setting (0 staff members and 0 pupils) have been deemed to have been in close contact with the tenth positive case and therefore no individual within the school setting, apart from the positive case, has been instructed to self-isolate.
-0 individuals within the school setting (0 staff members and 0 pupils) have been deemed to have been in close contact with the eleventh positive case and therefore no individual within the school setting, apart from the positive case, has been instructed to self-isolate.
-7 individuals within the school setting (0 staff members and 7 pupils) have been deemed to have been in close contact with the twelfth positive case and all have been instructed to self-isolate.
+These are the ninth, tenth and eleventh cases identified within this school.
+31 individuals within the school setting (0 staff members and 31 pupils) have been deemed to have been in close contact with the ninth positive case and all have been instructed to self isolate.
+40 individuals within the school setting (1 staff member and 39 pupils) have been deemed to have been in close contact with the tenth positive case and all have been instructed to self isolate.
+3 individuals within the school setting (0 staff members and 3 pupils) have been deemed to have been in close contact with the eleventh positive case and all have been instructed to self isolate.

 Individuals who have specific concerns arising from any of this information are asked to contact the relevant Head Teacher.